-Some older people think or act as if there are no best fitness programs for older adults.
-In fact, the older a person is, willfully ignoring this subject is just one more of the many excuses they seem to have for putting off exercise.
+Many seniors think or act as if there aren't any programs, much less a category such as best fitness programs for older adults.
+In fact, sometimes the older a person is, willfully ignoring this subject is just one more of the many excuses they seem to have for putting off exercise entirely.

 Then there’s those defeating misconceptions that older adults have no business in the gym, are too weak to complete an aggressive strength-training workout, and are more prone to injuries if they do try to stay active.